Simple veggie hacks for fussy eaters

 - Beets – beetroot is far less full-on when raw.
 My brother loved it when he was little, especially as it turned his wee red!

-- Zucchini – grated or in ribbons courgettes can be great as they have no seeds and are fairly dry and crunchy.
+- Zucchini – you can eat like a cucumber but there are no seeds and it’s fairly dry and crunchy.

 - Daikon/Chinese radish/mooli – this veg of many names is milder than a regular radish and is crunchy.
-I find a surprising number of children enjoy it.
+A surprising number of children enjoy it.

 - Mushrooms – the texture and mouth feel – especially for the white part of the caps of button mushrooms are often easier than when cooked.